primait/ex-launch-dark/README.md

 ## Release

-You can bump the version directly in the `mix.exs` file, or by using any of next commands:
+You can bump the version directly in the `mix.exs` file.
+To do this, create a new branch, run any of next commands, and the push/approve the new PR:

 ```bash
 mix bump patch